Visiting Norway? Take note of the 30 Best Things to Do in Norway on a Budget and be blown away by the home of the Vikings.

 22. Shop for Norwegian Wool Sweaters

 The “lusekofte” or “setesdalsgenser” is a typical Norwegian sweater dating from the 19th century.
 It has a black and white design, with a row of pewter or silver clasps in the front.
-They became famous in the 1920's, and lately you can find them in many different patterns and colors.
+They became famous in the 1920s, and later you can find them in many different patterns and colors.

 They have such cultural importance that they are displayed in the Folk Museum.
 You may find some to buy on Etsy.